Inner Child Healing Journal Prompts to Reconnect, Reflect, and Heal

 What changes can I expect from inner child healing?

-You might feel more self-compassion, less reactive, better able to set boundaries, more playful, and more connected to your true self.
+You might feel more self-compassion, be less reactive, be better able to set boundaries, be more playful, and be more connected to your true self.
 Over time, old patterns may loosen their grip.